LukePhairatt/SDC-MPC-Project5T2/README.md

 	cte  = y_pred - y_actual
 	epsi = psi_actual - psi_pred

-  	the steering angle needs to be rescaled from -1 to 1 radian (simulator limit) to the limited values
-	as defined in the MPC variable boundary (-0.436 to 0.436 radian or -25 to 25 degree).
-However, the steering
- 	from the MPC solution will be rescaled back to [-1, 1] before sending it to the simulator.
+  	the steering from the MPC solution will be rescaled to [-1, 1] before sending it to the simulator.